 Data Governance is the discipline of developing and managing the institution’s decision-making resources (data, analytic tools, data-delivery platforms and mechanisms) with the goal of facilitating actionable insight to support the educational mission of the College.
-The Data Governance Committee (DGC) was convened in Fall 2015 to coordinate and oversee a formal program of data governance at Pomona, which entails developing common policies, standards, methodologies and processes to augment institutional capacity for data-driven decision-making and ensure that data resources are managed legally, ethically and strategically in support of College goals and priorities.
+The Data Governance Committee (DGC) was convened in Fall 2015 to coordinate and oversee a formal program of data governance at Pomona, which entails developing common policies, standards, methodologies and processes to augment institutional capacity for data-rich decision-making and ensure that data resources are managed legally, ethically and strategically in support of College goals and priorities.

 Policies and Guidelines